tlehman/octopress/source/_posts/2012-12-26-what-languages-fix-graphically.markdown

 title: "What languages fix: graphically"
 date: 2012-12-26 20:50
 comments: true
-categories: [dataviz, graph, programming]
+categories: [data-visualization, graph, programming]
 ---

 Paul Graham's article [What languages fix](http://www.paulgraham.com/fix.html) is about Kevin Kelleher's description of each programming language in terms of the problems with other languages that it fixes.
 I decided to make this into a graph where each node is a language, and the edge represents the relation "x fixes y".

 Here is the list:

  - Algol: Assembly language is too low-level.
  - Pascal: Algol doesn't have enough data types.